-Another unique feature is how it cleans as the 360 EYE™ only uses a full-width brush.
+Another unique feature is how it cleans as the unit uses a single, wide brush.
 As there are no side brushes, all the motor power is directed into this one brush, which affords a deeper clean, whether on carpets or hard floors.

 If the battery life disappoints, then you’ll be shocked by the dustbin capacity.
 It’s a measly 0.33 litres, and while that is comparable to other robovacs, as the largest unit on the market, it’s tiny.

-Finally, the Dyson 360 EYE™ comes with a 2-year warranty and online and phone support 7 days a week.
+Finally, this Dyson robotic vacuum comes with a 2-year warranty and online and phone support 7 days a week.

 With the dock set up, it’s time for the first charge.
-Place your Dyson 360 EYE™ with the bin facing the wall.
+Place the unit with the bin facing the wall.
 It will light up and pulsate until fully charged when it will turn solid.
 Now you’ll have to wait for it to charge.

 While it charges, it’s worth walking through your house and clearing any small objects that may get sucked up.
 Also, make sure that any drops are clear and so that the infra-red sensors can detect them.